node-red/node-red.github.io/docs/getting-started/running.md

 #### Passing arguments to the underlying node.js process

-There are occassions when it is necessary to pass arguments to the underlying node.js process.
+There are occasions when it is necessary to pass arguments to the underlying node.js process.
 For example, when running on devices like the Raspberry Pi or BeagleBone Black that have a constrained amount of memory.

 To do this, you must use the `node-red-pi` start script in place of `node-red`.
 _Note_: this script is not available on Windows.

 Alternatively, if are running Node-RED using the `node` command, you must provide